ingeniousambivert/Feathers-React-Starter/README.md

-# MERN-Starter
+# Feathers-React-Starter

-MERN Stack Application Starter Kit w/ [Feathers](https://docs.feathersjs.com)
+Feathers-React-MongoDB Stack Starter Kit.

 ## About

 This project was bootstapped with [Create React App](https://facebook.github.io/create-react-app/) and [Feathers Generator](https://docs.feathersjs.com/guides/basics/generator.html).
-The purpose of this project is to provide a starter template for MERN Stack Applications (w/ [Feathers](https://docs.feathersjs.com)).
+The purpose of this project is to provide a starter template for Feathers-React Applications.
 The client comes customized with [Ant Design](https://ant.design) UI Library and configured with [Redux Toolkit](https://redux-toolkit.js.org/) for State Management.

 ## Documentation